About Us

 Numerous events, such as a Community BBQ and All Ages Dance Parties, Pride in the Park, raising of the Pride Flag, Queer Art workshops & art show, Pride Hikes, and in collaboration with Augustana Queers and Allies (AQUA) activities for Pride Week, have been hosted successfully to reach out to the wider community.

-Camrose Pride Community has two regular monthly meetings: a Family and Friends Support group on the first Wednesday of the month, and a Sharing and Planning meeting on the second Monday of the month.
+Camrose Pride Community has three regular monthly meetings: a board meeting on the second Monday of the month, a casual hangout evening on the second Thursday of the month, and a games night on the last Friday of the month.
 We then plan one-off events as often as we can throughout the year.

 Our Mission